 The first thing a technician will often check is your electrical components.
 These controls are their first glimpse into whether the machine is running in the expected condition.
 When something is awry within the wiring or in the control panel of the unit, the rest of its functioning can be markedly decreased.
 The electrical components in your unit are responsible for powering the various parts of the machine.
 Simply because it starts doesn’t mean that everything is running the way it should.

 A loose wire or short system could be causing parts of the machine to run ineffectively or not at all.
-The fuses could be caked with debris or replacement pieces may not be the right fit.
+The fuses could be caked with debris, or replacement pieces may not be the right fit.
 Larger issues with the capacitor are more worrisome and can cause extensive breakdowns in the air conditioning unit.

 All of these essential components are the key to setting your unit up for success.
-Once a technician is positive it runs correctly, they can start to examine the secondary parts.
+Once a technician is positive that it runs correctly, they can start to examine the secondary parts.

-Check refrigerant
+Check Refrigerant

-The refrigerant is the primary reason that your air conditioner is able to supply you with cool air at all.
+It is the primary reason that your air conditioner is able to supply you with cool air at all.
 This liquid should remain relatively constant within the unit, but a technician may sometimes find that the levels are low.
 When you find a low refrigerant level, it typically demonstrates that there is a leak somewhere in the system.
 This needs to be repaired as soon as possible to prevent further damage.

 Not only is it unsafe for you to have a refrigerant leak in or around your home, but it also could result in extensive damage to the AC unit.
 Low refrigerant levels can ruin the compressor and cost you a small fortune in repairs.

-Inspect the condenser
+Inspect the Condenser

 The condenser is an important component of your air conditioning unit because it is responsible for turning the heat back into a liquid form.
 However, the condenser can develop a thick layer of dirt over time that reduces its ability to effectively perform this reaction.
 This is a common occurrence given that most air conditioning units are located outside.